9643826476/Todos-before-a-release/Translation-knowledge-(valid-for-whole-nextcloud-project).md

 Once you have joined the organization, apply to join one of the over 70 target languages available.
 Should yours be missing, feel free to request it.

 Best way is to start translating some strings.
-Get an overwiew of what and how things have already been translated.
+Get an overview of what and how things have already been translated.
-There are some features and functions in transifex, but the basics is pretty much all that works.
+There are some features and functions in Transifex, but the basics is pretty much all that works.

 If translating is not your boat of wood, or similar, you can be a reviewer.
 Even more fun :-)